alphagov/government-service-design-manual/service-manual/users/user-research/onlineresearchpanels.md

     url: /service-manual/users/user-research
 ---

-An online panel is a collection of pre-recruited research participants who have agreed to take in online research over a period of time.
+An online panel is a collection of pre-recruited research participants who have agreed to take part in online research over a period of time.
 Members of the panels are incentivised to take part, and normally rewarded through vouchers, or points that have a monetary value.
 As members of the panel are pre-recruited it means that they can be easily targeted by demographic, ownership and lifestyle information.
 As well as regular consumer panels, some companies also run business panels.

 ## Where and how you might use them